2 Motor System With Low Suction

 I have a Fasco mastervacII (Model#852SVDM) installed in the home I purchased about 1994.
 I have experienced low suction at all ports and discovered only one motor is working.
 The motor that does not appear to be working constantly trips its' own minibreaker When turning the unit on and there is little or no air coming through the top screen on that side.
 Does it likely mean I need to replace both motors?
 The side that will run continues to operate properly, however the suction at all ports is diminished.
 Please advise.

-both need replacing.
+You are correct, both Fasco motors both need to be replaced.
 The thermal breaker should be fine.
-Replace the motors first then see if the breaker pops.
 When a motor goes bad it heats up or spikes thus tripping the breaker on the unit.
 5% of the time the minibreaker is also damaged but you can't tell without a new motor.

 Low Suction at Several Ports